-Paragraph B. (5)(b): If AAR receives notice of a civil or regulatory complaint related to the same transaction or event after the complaint is forwarded by the Grievance Committee, AAR shall request a copy of the pending complaint and any related documents, which shall be forwarded to the Hearing Panel Chair, or if a Chair has not been appointed to the Professional Standards Committee Chair or Vice Chair, who in consultation with Association Legal Counsel, will determine whether the complaint will be held in abeyance pending resolution of the civil or regulatory proceeding.
-If after the ethics complaint is forwarded by the Grievance Committee it is discovered that criminal proceedings related to the same transaction or event are pending, the complaint will be held in abeyance pending conclusion of the criminal proceedings.
-(Amended 10/12) [Amended 1/17]
+Paragraph B. (5)(a): If Arizona REALTORS receives notice of a criminal, civil or regulatory complaint related to the same transaction or event after the complaint is forwarded by the Grievance Committee, Arizona REALTORS shall request a copy of the pending complaint and any related documents, which shall be forwarded to the Hearing Panel Chair, or if a Chair has not been appointed to the Professional Standards Committee Chair or Vice Chair, who in consultation with Association Legal Counsel, will determine whether the complaint will be held in abeyance pending resolution of the criminal, civil or regulatory proceeding.
+(Amended 11/18)

-Paragraph C.: This section shall be amended to read:
+Paragraph C. This section shall be amended to read: